nutsamet/Assignment-2/README.md

 love.plot(x=reg, formula = (nowtot ~ hasgirls + Dems + Repubs + Christian + age + srvlng + demvote), data = daughters, method = "weighting", estimand = "ATT", stars ="std")

 STEP 2
-Then, do genetic matching.
-Use the same variables as in the regression above.
-Make sure to set estimand = "ATT".
-What’s your treatment effect?
-Note: For replicability purposes, we need to choose a seed for the GenMatch() function.
-However, setting seed for GenMatch() is different.
-The usual practice of typing set.seed(some number) before the GenMatch line doesn’t ensure stochastic stability.
-To set seeds for GenMatch, you have to run GenMatch() including instructions for genoud within GenMatch(), e.g.: GenMatch(Tr, X, unif.seed = 123, int.seed = 92485...).
-You can find info on these .seed elements in the documentation for genoud().
-The special .seed elements should only be present in the GenMatch() line, not elsewhere (because nothing besides GenMatch() runs genoud.

 Note: When you use the GenMatch() function, wrap everything inside the following function invisible(capture.output()).
 This will reduce the unnecessary output produced from the GenMatch() function.
 For instance, you can say: invisible(capture.output(genout_daughters <- GenMatch(...))) install.packages("Matching") library(rgenoud)